 The next time you have pancakes on the weekend, double the batch and place leftovers in the fridge or freezer.
 Spread nut butter (use Sunbutter if lunch needs to be allergy-free) or cream cheese and jam or honey between for a simple, but unexpected sandwich.

-This is one of our favorite toddler lunch ideas: Layer berries, diced mango, or even roasted diced sweet potatoes with plain full fat yogurt and granola.
+This is one of our favorite toddler lunch ideas, especially when it seems like we’re out of food!
+Layer berries, diced mango, or even roasted diced sweet potatoes with plain full fat yogurt and granola.
 Or, serve all ingredients side-by-side in a container.
 Serve with a favorite green veggie like diced cucumber or peas.

 Spread herbed or plain goat cheese onto soft flour tortillas.
+Or try spreading hummus or nut butter or cream cheese.
+Maybe smashed beans with shredded cheese.
+Or mashed roasted butternut squash or sweet potato.
 Slice into wedges for a quesadilla that’s great cold.
-Add dried cereal, a small granola bar, and some produce alongside.
+Add dried cereal, a small granola bar, and some produce alongside to finish the meal.